rubocode/governance/fundamentals/index.md

 ## Fundamentals

-> There is a natural aristocracy among men.
+> There is a natural aristocracy among men,
-> The grounds of this are virtue and talent.
+> the grounds of which are virtue and talent.
 > **Thomas Jefferson**

 * [Rationale](rationale)